 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Some of you shared that not all team interactions are respectful.
 We all deserve to have a safe working environment, and this goes beyond physical safety to psychological safety.
 This means we interact and communicate in ways that do no harm to others.
 This 3-hour Psychologically safe interactions workshop will happen on [date/time/location].
-Together we will think about and discuss the type of work environment we want to create.
-In this workshop, we will examine the unintended consequences of what we say and do, the assumptions we make about others and the meaning of moral courage for our workplace."
+Together we’ll think about and discuss the type of work environment we want to create.
+In this workshop, we’ll examine the unintended consequences of what we say and do, the assumptions we make about others and the meaning of moral courage for our work environment."

 3. I feel comfortable being myself at work.